shawnfoster/Project1.github.io/README.md

   - ### Whammy
     - Tom Morello - Like A Stone - Whammy
     - Rage Against The Machine - Killing in the name of

-##  Bounce and Trim Music Selections

-##  Build Skeleton Framework
-  - Keep very basic
-    - Logo
-    - Box with music clip
-    - Bullet selection (multiple choice)

-##  Setup functions
-  - Function 1
-    - Randomly select samples from database and post to player with loop
-  - Function 2
-    - Analyzes answer, compares to data and determines if win or loss
-  - Function 3
-    - Popup notification of win or loss
-  - Function 4
-    - Offer Bonus Question
-  - Function 5
-    - Calculate points and total
-  - Function 6
-    - Tracks score, high score board

-##  Elaborate on Graphics
-  - Come up with name and Logo

-## Add in 2 player

-## Add animation for winner

-## Questions for James, Bill or Jim